Health Care Guidelines for Cruise Ship Medical Facilities

 2.4 Language: Clinical staff that have sufficient language skills in the official working language of the ship.

 3.1 Medical facility shall have established medical policy and procedures which have been reviewed by a senior clinician.

-3.2 Structured medical staff orientation to the medical facility
+3.2 Structured clinical staff orientation to the medical facility.

 GUIDELINE 4: DOCUMENTATION

 4.1.1 Well organized, legible and consistent documentation of all medical care.

 4.1.2 Patient confidentiality.
 All patient medical records should be regarded as strictly confidential medical information and should not be accessible to non-medical staff without the express written consent of the patient except as necessary to maintain safety on board or ashore, or to comply with any legal requirements to review, report or log the information.